RESOURCES

 Case Study: Combating EMC Challenges in Laboratory Systems

-Laboratory equipment must have low electrical emissions to ensure accurate and reliable results.
-This is particularly important for instruments like centrifuges, commonly found in clinical and research labs.
-Centrifuges are essential for separating particles based on density in fluids, gases, or liquids.
-However, the functionality of these instruments can be compromised if there are high levels of electrical interference.
-By effectively reducing conducted emissions, this filter solution ensures that the equipment operates at its optimal level, delivering accurate results every time.
+Laboratory equipment needs to maintain low electrical emissions to guarantee precise and dependable outcomes.
+This is especially crucial for devices like centrifuges, which are prevalent in clinical and research laboratories.
+Centrifuges play a vital role in separating particles based on their density in fluids, gases, or liquids.
+However, their performance can be hindered by high levels of electrical interference.
+By effectively minimizing conducted emissions, this filter solution ensures that the equipment functions at its best, consistently providing accurate results.

-To address the challenge of high electrical emissions in laboratory equipment, our team began by increasing the common mode insertion loss.
-Unfortunately, this approach did not yield the desired results.
-We then shifted our focus to increasing the differential mode insertion loss by making adjustments to the X-cap.
-Given the limited space available, we carefully optimized the X-cap to strike the perfect balance between size and performance.
-Through this optimization, we were able to increase the X-cap from 0.1uF to 0.68uF, enabling the customer to successfully pass the emissions test.
-However, it is important to note that this change in the X-cap resulted in the voiding of agency approvals.
-To rectify this, we conducted UL1283 and IEC 60939 testing at our in-house safety lab, and within a remarkable 8-week timeframe, we obtained new certifications.
-What sets ATDI apart is our ability to tailor our MOD-Std products to meet the unique needs of our customers, our prompt technical support and sample provision, as well as our in-house agency certification capabilities.
+To tackle the issue of high electrical emissions in laboratory equipment, our team initially attempted to enhance the common mode insertion loss.
+However, this strategy did not produce the expected outcomes.
+We then redirected our efforts towards boosting the differential mode insertion loss by modifying the X-cap.
+Considering the space constraints, we meticulously optimized the X-cap to achieve an ideal balance between size and performance.
+This optimization allowed us to increase the X-cap from 0.1uF to 0.68uF, enabling the customer to pass the emissions test successfully.
+It is crucial to mention that this alteration in the X-cap led to the nullification of agency approvals.
+To address this, we performed UL1283 and IEC 60939 testing at our in-house safety lab, and impressively, within an 8-week period, we secured new certifications.
+ATDI distinguishes itself through its ability to customize our MOD-Std products to cater to the specific requirements of our customers, along with our swift technical support, sample provision, and in-house agency certification capabilities.